 — Adam Schefter (@AdamSchefter) June 8, 2025

-If Rodgers is victorious against the Packers in Week 8, he will join elite company as Tom Brady, Brett Favre, Peyton Manning, and Drew Brees are the four quarterbacks in NFL history to earn a win against every team.
-Favre and Manning are already in the Hall of Fame, and Brady and Brees will be in pretty soon.
-While Rodgers is already viewed as a lock to be a future Hall of Famer, this accomplishment would add to his impressive resume and legacy.
+If Rodgers is victorious against the Packers in Week 8, he will join elite company as Tom Brady, Brett Favre, Peyton Manning, and Drew Brees are the four quarterbacks in NFL history to earn a win against every single team.
+Favre and Manning are already in the Hall of Fame, and Brady and Brees will be inducted pretty soon.

-Playing the Minnesota Vikings in Week 4, the Chicago Bears in Week 12, and the Detroit Lions in Week 16, Rodgers will get one more crack at beating the division opponents he beat up on most of his career when he was in the NFC North with the Packers.
+Playing the Minnesota Vikings in Week 4, the Chicago Bears in Week 12, and the Detroit Lions in Week 16, Rodgers will get one more crack at beating the division opponents he beat up most of his career when he was in the NFC North with the Packers.